Originally published: December 23, 2018

 Myopia control efficacy in research is gauged by both refractive and axial length measures.
 Most eye care practitioners don’t routinely measure axial length in clinical practice, mainly due to lack of access to the instrumentation and its expense.
 It is not only for this reason, though, that axial length (AXL) measurement is a bit of a problematic measure for gauging success in a clinical setting, although it is a definite necessity in a research setting.
-While a useful indicator of disease risk, AXL measurement is currently an uncertain diagnostic criteria for the individual myope as an indicator of treatment success.
+While a useful indicator of disease risk, we are still learning how to interpret AXL changes in the individual myope as an indicator of treatment success.

 This small chart utilizes meta-analysis data to describe how much average progression could be expected, per year, for a child based on their age.
-It then applies a gauge of what constitutes 33% efficacy (an average of spectacle lens treatments) and what constitutes 50% efficacy (an average of contact lens treatments).
-The efficacy of atropine as monotherapy depends on its dosage – read more in Atropine – wonder or weak treatment?
+It then applies a gauge of what constitutes 33% efficacy (an average of spectacle lens treatments and 0.025% atropine) and what constitutes 50% efficacy (an average of contact lens treatments and 0.05% atropine).
+The efficacy of atropine as monotherapy depends on its dosage – read more on our current knowledge on atropine concentration in Atropine – wonder or weak treatment?

-This infographic presents a world first solution to gauging success in myopia management.
-The BHVI Myopia Calculator projects progression from a minimum of age 6 up to age 17, and provides a long term illustration of treatments, and while it does provide confidence intervals, it is problematic projecting an average percentage efficacy over potentially 11 years when most studies are 1-2 years in duration.
+A comparison is the BHVI Myopia Calculator, which projects progression from a minimum of age 6 up to age 17, and provides a long term illustration of treatments.
+This is very useful to demonstrate the concept of myopia progression to parents.
+When it comes to treatment efficacy, it does provide confidence intervals to allow for individual variation, but it is problematic projecting an average percentage efficacy over potentially 11 years of childhood, when most studies are 1-2 years in duration.
 It makes more sense to firstly prepare parents on their expectations of efficacy and then to address myopia progression as and when it occurs.
 The important message is that for younger children, a 50% efficacy means much more in absolute terms, when they are likely to progress more quickly, than for older children.
-If your 8 year old patient progresses 0.50D in a year, this likely constitutes a 50% myopia control effect, in comparison to the meta-analysis average.
-If your 12 year old patient progresses 0.50D in a year, though, this shows minimal efficacy and a new management strategy may be required.
-I have been doing these calculations in my head for many years, and using them in communication with parents.
-We’re thrilled to now be able to share this simplified, accessible information with you, to help you do the same.
+If your 8 year old patient progresses -0.50D in a year, this likely constitutes a 50% myopia control effect, in comparison to the meta-analysis average.
+If your 12 year old patient progresses -0.50D in a year, though, this shows minimal efficacy and a new management strategy may be required.
+I have been doing these calculations in my head for many years, and using them in communication with parents - this infographic makes this process so much easier.